astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 This work is a fundamental requirement for any production-quality software system.
 Unfortunately, AWS doesn't make it easy to select a secrets management tool within their ecosystem.
 For Serverless developers, this is even more difficult!
 Lambda is simply one service in a constellation of multiple supporting services which you can use to control application secrets.
 This guide lays out the most common ways to store and manage secrets for Lambda, and a framework for considering your specific use cases.

 ## Quick best practices primer
-Secrets should **NEVER** be hardcoded in your application code or source control.
+Plaintext secrets should **NEVER** be hardcoded in your application code or source control.
 Typically you want to follow the `principle of least privilege` and limit the access of any runtime secret to only the runtime environment (Lambda, in this case).

 This means passing _references_ or _encrypted_ data to configuration files or infrastructure as code tools whenever possible.
 It also means that decrypting or fetching secrets from a secure storage system at runtime will be the most secure option.
 This post is geared to deploying your Lambda applications along this dimension.